A wedding in remote Nepal

 We were woken up with an ayurvedic drink delivered to our tents.
 This drink is excellent as it has anti-inflammatory properties, provides exceptional energy, and gets rid of cancerous cells.
 One of our host’s cousins had kindly invited us for breakfast.

 The morning activities consisted of going for breakfast, having tea with another of our host’s cousins, and visiting the local school to watch a pig’s ritual killing before lunch.
 Our overseas guests were treated to an excellent and healthy meal prepared by our trekking chefs while we went for lunch at a relative’s home.
 The villagers are so hospitable and accommodating.
-We were invited to many of their homes for tea, meals; sadly, we couldn’t visit every house that welcomed us.
+We were invited to many of their homes for tea and meals; sadly, we couldn’t visit every house that welcomed us.

 The bride and her close male relatives arrived at the groom’s village, and the family members of each family sat by the fireplace in the kitchen of the groom’s house.
 They exchanged formalities that go with their tradition and culture.
 There was plenty of free-flowing alcohol, and soon the merrymaking started dancing in the courtyard.
-There was a bamboo pole in the middle of the yard where people danced to traditional musicians’ music.
+A bamboo pole was in the middle of the yard where people danced to traditional musicians’ music.
 We had dinner at our campsite and joined the merrymaking till late at night.

 The bride’s village